Wednesday, 30 March 2016

 Cover with a plate or lid.
 Cover the bowl again with a deep bottomed vessel.
 Now wrap a heavy towel all over.

 After this we will not touch or move it till the yogurt is set.
-Keep it in a warm place, preferably inside a microwave for 10-12 hours.
+Keep it in a warm place, preferably inside a microwave oven for 10-12 hours.
 However it took me 14 hours to get the right consistency.

 Enjoy the home made dessert bliss from my region.

-Thursday 17 March 2016
+Thursday, 17 March 2016

 ALOO POTOLER DALNA / POTATO & POINTED GOURD CURRY

-Its start of summer back home.
+It is the start of summer back home.
 The markets will be flooded with young pointed gourds / parwal / potol.
 We usually prepare different kinds of curries with it.... dry gravy or light curry, stuffed, when guests come.
 When it starts to get little old / ripe, we love to have it fried accompanied by daal / lentil curry and rice.
-For us it a heavenly dish.
+For many of us it a heavenly dish.
 Oh, not to forget to squeeze some lemon juice on top of the dal rice.
-Only few places of India are fond of this veggie, right?
-Many among the Bengalis too do not like it.
-However, our families have it way too much during the summers.
-I too buy it whenever in site.
-Of all the kinds with it, I love it in this humble curry with potato & regular Bengali curries.

 INGREDIENTS :